 SECTION I. SPECIAL ORDERS

-A set of rules, regulations, and procedures for governing the operation of the Company will be compiled in a separate body of Special Orders which may be adopted, changed, or deleted by majority of a quorum.
+A set of binding and enforceable rules, regulations and procedures for the efficient operation of the Company will be compiled in a separate body of special orders.

-The Company shall maintain a Treasury and operate on an approved budget during the fiscal year, which will run concurrently with the calendar year, for which deficits and surpluses will be carried forward.
-To ensure operation without deficit, the budget may be financially supported through the levying of dues, imposts, and fees in accordance with rules as are set forth in the Special Orders.
+The Company shall operate on an approved budget during the fiscal year, to run concurrently with the calendar year, for which deficits and surpluses will be carried forward.
+In order to ensure operation without deficit, the budget may be financially supported through the levying of dues, imposts, and fees in accordance with rules set forth by special order.

 SECTION III.
 COMMITTEES

-Multiple committees dealing with identical or competing issues are
+Committees dealing with identical or competing issues are permitted with

-allowed, providing they each have the required sponsorship.
-Nothing
+the proviso that they each have the necessary sponsorship.

 SECTION IV.
 MEETINGS

-which purpose an agenda will be published and no other business
+An agenda will be distributed prior to each meeting, and no other business

 extraneous of it will be conducted unless by consent of a majority in